glowing-bear/glowing-bear/README.md

 Remember that **you don't need to host Glowing Bear yourself to use it**, you can just use the [GitHub hosted version](http://glowing-bear.github.io/glowing-bear), and we'll take care of updates for you.
 Your browser connects to WeeChat directly, so it does not matter where Glowing Bear is hosted.

 If you'd prefer a version hosted with HTTPS, GitHub serves that as well with an undocumented, not officially supported (by GitHub) link.
 Be careful though, it might break any minute.
-Don't blame us if it stops working, you've been warned.
 Anyway, here's the link: [secret GitHub HTTPS link](https://glowing-bear.github.io/glowing-bear/) (the trailing forward slash in the URL seems to make all the difference).

 Contributing
 ------------